-Samsung's Super-AMOLED displays, announced in January 2010, are AMOLED displays with an integrated touch function.
-In a Super AMOLED display, a touch-sensor is placed over the display (on-cell).
-The thickness of the touch sensor is just 0.001 mm and this allows the screen to provide better images and to have great visibility even in direct sunlight (Samsung says that they perform 20% better than regular touch AMOLED outdoors).
+Samsung's Super-AMOLED displays, announced in January 2010, are AMOLED displays for mobile devices (such as smartphones, wearables and tablets) with an integrated touch function.
+The thickness of the touch sensor is just 0.001 mm and this allows the screen to provide better images and to have great visibility even in direct sunlight compared with regular AMOLED displays with an external touch layer.

 Samsung's Super-AMOLED displays use a Pentile matrix sub-pixel design.
-That means that the Green sub-pixel is shared by two pixels and the display has only 2 sub-pixels per real 'pixel' compared to the classic RGB matrix design (or Real-Stripe).
+That means that the green sub-pixel is shared by two pixels and the display has only 2 sub-pixels per real 'pixel' compared to the classic RGB matrix design (or Real-Stripe).
 You can see a PenTile matrix vs a Real-Stripe one on the images below (the PenTile is on the right).
-Newer Super AMOLED displays use a different PenTile matrix (for example a Diamond Pixel pattern).
+Newer Super AMOLED displays use a different PenTile matrix (Diamond Pixel pattern).